 I personally use the Lightspeed Zulu headset with a pair of rechargeable Sanyo Eneloop batteries and they last me at least six months with a full charge.

-Most models have extras like left/right volume controls, frequency equalizers or tone control and even Bluetooth to connect a mobile phone as an extra option or selling point for the customer.
+Most models have extras like left/right volume controls, frequency equalizers or tone control and even Bluetooth to connect a mobile phone or iPad (EFB) for notifications from your device as an extra option or selling point for the customer.

-Basically, these are well worth the money you will spend on them.
+Basically, which one you decide to buy; they are well worth the money you will spend on them.